ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### January, 23, 2020
 Replaced vertices number by face normals to create full polarization.
 Distinct borders between each disk sector emerged.
 Working on to make transitions smooth.

+## Week 20
+### January 24, 2020
+Reunion with Jonathan after a year and half.
+Talked a lot about how everything went since then.
+Grateful and fortunate to have him as my undergrad advisor.
+Lunar Spring Festival is today and Happy New Year!